How To Gauge Your Ears - The Ultimate Guide To Ear Stretching

 However, most people don’t ever stretch to that point.
 The modest stretching that people tend to prefer can usually close back up on its own.

 If your ears were stretched too far or too quickly and they are no longer able to close on their own, there is one more option.
 Plastic surgeons can perform reconstructive procedures that will close the piercing and restore the earlobe to its original size.
+Surgery can also be considering in the case of an ear lobe injury while stretching.

 The procedure is quick, but it can be costly.
 There are a few different methods, but they primarily involve suturing the piercing and cutting off any excess skin.